senation-labs/.github/profile/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Our Pledge
-We pledge to make participation in Senation Labs projects a harassment-free experience for everyone.
+We pledge to make participation in Senation Lab projects a harassment-free experience for everyone.

 ## Our Standards
 Expected behavior: